catalyzeio/paas-faq/import-export.md

 ```
 $ catalyze backup list db01
 ```

-Selecting a backup ID from the list, plug it into the restore command to initiate the restore sequence.

 ```
-$ catalyze backup restore db01 {backupID}
+$ catalyze db list db01
 ```

 ### Download a Backup
 > ***Important Note:*** When downloading a database backup be aware that you maybe downloading PHI onto the local hard drive.
 Proceed with caution and insure that the appropriate disk-level encryption and access controls have been established prior to initiating a database export.

 If you would like to download yesterday's database backup to inspect it or maybe assist tracking down a bug you can do so with the backup download command.
 This command is quite similar to the database export command but in the command you'll specify the ID of the backup to download and the file path of where to download the file.
 The file downloaded will be of the same file format as expected for a database import (Postgres and MySQL backups will be SQL files and MongoDB backups will be downloaded as gzipped tarballs).
+Please note that since a downloaded backup and an export are identical, as with exports you **should not** import a downloaded backup.

 ```
 $ catalyze backup list db01